Navigation

 • Regular phone calls from support assistants and learning mentors are made to support any emerging issues.

-If your child is self-isolating when their classmates are in school, the teacher will not have daily live sessions in the same way as if all children in the bubble were also at home.
+If your child is at home when their classmates are in school, the teacher will not have daily live sessions in the same way as if all children in the full class were also at home.
 This is because of the teaching commitment they have in school.
 However, it may be appropriate at times for your child’s teacher to send you a link to a Teams session so that you child can see an explanation to all children, live in the classroom.

 You will, however, definitely receive daily links to videos, recorded lessons and activities that your child will be expected to do at home if they are well enough.
 As above, the class teacher will provide feedback on work submitted and regular calls will be made to support.